Palace of Justice, Brussels: Construction (1866–1883)

 The first stone was laid on 31 October 1866.
 At Poelaert's request, the management of the works was entrusted to the engineer François Wellens, Inspector General of the Ministry of Public Works and President of the Royal Commission of Monuments between 1865 and 1897.
 After Poelaert's death on 3 November 1879, the construction was taken over by the architect Joseph Joachim Benoît.
 The building was inaugurated on 15 October 1883 by King Leopold II in the presence of his wife Queen Marie-Henriette, his daughter Princess Clémentine, and members of the Belgian royal family.
-As for the old courthouse, it was demolished in 1892 for the construction of the Rue Lebeau/Lebeaustraat, which leads into the Place de la Justice.
+As for the old courthouse, it was demolished in 1892 to make way for the Rue Lebeau/Lebeaustraat, which leads into the Place de la Justice.

 For the Palace of Justice's construction, a section of the Marolles/Marollen neighbourhood was demolished, while most of the garden belonging to the House of Merode was also expropriated.
-The 75 landlords belonging to the nobility and the high bourgeoisie, many of whom lived in their homes, received large indemnities, while the other more modest inhabitants, about a hundred, were also forced to move by the Belgian Government, though they were compensated with houses in the Tillens-Roosendael garden city (cité-jardin Tillens-Roosendael) in the Quartier du Chat in the Uccle municipality.
+The 75 landlords belonging to the nobility and the high bourgeoisie, many of whom lived in their homes, received large indemnities, while the other more modest inhabitants, about a hundred, were also forced to move by the Belgian government, though they were compensated with houses in the Tillens-Roosendael garden city (cité-jardin Tillens-Roosendael) in the Quartier du Chat in the Uccle municipality.

 Poelaert himself resided in the Marolles, only a few hundred metres from the building, on the Rue des Minimes/Minimenstraat, in a house adjoining his vast offices and workshops and communicating with them.
 It is thus unlikely he saw himself as ruining the neighbourhood.
 Nonetheless, many angry citizens personally blamed Poelaert for the forced relocations, and the expression schieven architect (meaning "shameful architect") became one of the most serious insults in the dialect of the Marolles.
 Although the construction took place during the reign of Leopold II, the king showed little interest in the building, and it is not considered part of his extensive architectural programme in Brussels nor his legacy as the "Builder-King".